simphony/docs/docs/source/fundamentals.md

 In this section we will present some of the main concepts behind SimPhoNy.

 ## General notions
-### Operability
+### Degrees of interoperability
 There is a multitude of tools and programs out there, all with their own formats and protocols.

 Every time a user wants to use one of these tools, they must familiarise themselves with the software.
 Furthermore, if they want to integrate multiple tools in one workflow, the must, in most cases, take care of the conversion on their own.

-Based on how tools communicate with other tools, we can define 3 levels of operability:
+Based on how tools communicate with other tools, we can define 3 levels:

 #### Compatibility
   ```eval_rst